 A second important point concerns the way in which suffering is defeated in the process of soul-making.
 It is not simply that it is caught up in a larger process that is very good.
 That would be compatible with suffering merely being outweighed in the larger process, or with it serving only as a causal means to the achievement of virtue — neither of which is enough to secure its defeat.
 Rather, suffering is addressed in the process of soul-making and, as it were, refuted.
 To see how this occurs, we need to understand the nature of suffering.
 It is rarely a matter of sheer physical pain, and even when it is, we are often quite prepared to bear it.
 A distance runner might endure a lot of pain, or a student considerable hardship, in pursuit of their goals.
 Yet both might maintain an optimistic spirit, and even deny they were really suffering.
 True suffering occurs when reason is left groping, and hope is called into question.
 We suffer when pain seems too great to bear and to serve no commensurate end: when the loss of a loved one leaves us dazed, empty and alone; when hateful assaults leave us feeling wounded and violated; when we are distressed by disease, or the ravages of old age.
 Experiences like these tend to crowd all else out of our consciousness.
 They make us feel dismayed, vulnerable and incomplete; they make our projects appear trivial, our ambitions unreachable.
 Above all, the experience undermines our confidence in the essential goodness of the world, and our hope that all will be well.
 Indeed, what suffering does is to raise for each of us, in a way mere argument cannot, the problem of evil — and with it the inevitable temptation to sullenness, self-pity, and enmity toward whatever God there may be.
 But when we face the problem, and work through suffering, it is defeated.
 The defeat can manifest itself in many ways.
 Almost always, our capacity to endure future hardships, and to comfort others in theirs, is increased.
 We may come to see more accurately our place in the universe, to deepen our devotion to God, to resolve to assist in attacking the sources of suffering, in human wrongdoing as well as the vagaries of nature.
 In all of this, the theist may argue, natural evil is defeated: the very experience that threatens to overwhelm confidence in the good becomes the indispensable foundation for attitudes of character that serve to diminish its effects and aim at wiping it out.
 Above all, however, suffering is defeated in the simple fact that it is borne with good grace — that we refuse to submit to the temptation to descend into repining and bitterness, and resolve instead to continue in hope.
 Much of the heroism of those who suffer lies simply in this: that they strive to go on — something even a fawn can do.

 The problem of suffering is not just an intellectual challenge, but a moral one as well.
 Evil calls for a certain reaction on our part, a reaction of striving, and it is defeated when that reaction occurs.
 It made be protested that this reaction is available only to believers, and hence that this approach to the problem of evil begs the question.
 That is not true.
 The theist is not required to produce a theodicy that will work even if there is no God, only one that will work if there is.
 And in any case, there seems to be no reason to think nonbelievers are precluded from participating in the defeat of evil.
 They can and do gain from suffering much as believers do — even to the point of reacting to it with hope in the final goodness of things, and with reverence for any source this goodness may have, whatever its nature.
 It does have to be admitted, of course, that particular instances of pain and misery do not always meet with a positive response in the sufferer.
 There may not be sufficient time, and when there is the individual may lack the intelligence or understanding to react in ways we would recognize.
 Where we do understand the reaction, there may be a mix between good and bad manifestations of character.
 And of course there are cases where natural evil is borne with anything but good will — with furious anger, or morose despair.
-Faced with this reality, the theist can only point out what was mentioned above, that the evils which that befall some can and do work to encourage virtue in others, and this can occur by negative example also.
+Faced with this reality, the theist can only point out what was mentioned above, that the evils which befall some can and do work to encourage virtue in others, and this can occur by negative example also.
 If this seems insufficient, the theist can argue that in a world where each an every instance of evil was thoroughly and obviously defeated — so that a perfectly satisfying response to opponents of theism would always be available — an important dimension of evil would be missing.
 It is essential to the challenge of evil that it frequently appears gratuitous, that there seems to be too much of it, that as far as we can see, it often goes unaddressed.
 Anything less could not bring out the best in us.
-And then we would be far less suited to God's friendship, and this world would be far less than is needed for it to be a creation worthy of God: the best of all possible worlds.
+And then we would be far less suited to God’s friendship, and this world would be far less than is needed for it to be a creation worthy of God: the best of all possible worlds.

 The hallmark of the traditional free will defense is its fastidiousness: it seeks to distance God from as much evil as possible, so that his goodness will not be tainted by it.
 The God of the Judeo-Christian and Islamic traditions is not so fastidious.
 He is active in all our deeds, turning our hearts where he wills (Prov.
 21:1), and working in us to will and to do as he pleases.
 Part of his purpose in this, the tradition holds, is that we be creatures with the moral authenticity that can only come with free will.
 The inevitable accompaniment, however, is that we sin.
-God does not will this for its own sake, but if God's providence is complete he does will for us the independence that amounts to our rebellion, for it is indispensable to his purpose.
-The question the tradition faces is whether God's providence can be complete here, whether he can have full sovereignty if we are truly free.
-The second focus of concern is the fact of suffering, which also falls under God's will.
-According to theodicies that emphasize soul-making and defeasibility, this is not because God is malevolent, but so that we can share with him the knowledge that evil is creation's enemy, and partake in the glory of its defeat.
+God does not will this for its own sake, but if God’s providence is complete he does will for us the independence that amounts to our rebellion, for it is indispensable to his purpose.
+The question the tradition faces is whether God’s providence can be complete here, whether he can have full sovereignty if we are truly free.
+The second focus of concern is the fact of suffering, which also falls under God’s will.
+According to theodicies that emphasize soul-making and defeasibility, this is not because God is malevolent, but so that we can share with him the knowledge that evil is creation’s enemy, and partake in the glory of its defeat.
 The scriptural God evinces no fear that he will be tainted by any of this, nor does he distance himself from evil in any way.
-On the contrary: even after Adam's sin God remains fully engaged with humankind, sparing no effort to secure our rescue, and treating our suffering with healing concern and compassion.
+On the contrary: even after Adam’s sin God remains fully engaged with humankind, sparing no effort to secure our rescue, and treating our suffering with healing concern and compassion.
 In the Christian tradition, he is even willing to send his son to bear our sorrows with us, and to be sacrificed so that we may again find acceptance with God in repentance.
 The fallenness of creation is not, then, an object of heavenly disdain, and for defenders of divine providence it is not cause for philosophical disappointment.
 Rather, they hold, the task of overcoming evil is central to the creative enterprise.
 We sin and suffer because God is out to defeat sin and suffering, and to see that all who are ordained to share in the victory do so.
-The theist is forced to admit, however, that we do not always understand in detail how this occurs.
+The theist is forced to admit, however, that we do not always understand in detail how this occurs, and some sort of appeal to mystery may in fact be necessary.
 In that respect, at least, any theodicy has to be incomplete.

 - Aquinas.
 Basic Writings of St. Thomas Aquinas, 2 vols., A. C. Pegis, (ed.), New York: Random House, 1944.